Wilfrid Laurier Golden Hawks women's ice hockey

 The Wilfrid Laurier Golden Hawks women's ice hockey team is the women's college ice hockey team that represents the Wilfrid Laurier University in Waterloo, Ontario.
 The team competes as a member of the Ontario University Athletics (OUA), under the U Sports association.
 The Golden Hawks play their home games at Sunlife Financial Arena.

 Since joining the OUA in the 1994–95 season, the team has won 11 OUA provincial titles and 1 U Sports national title (2004–05).

 The current coach is former New Hampshire Wildcats Hockey East All-Star forward Kelly Paton, who took over in 2018.
 Also a former player for the Boston Blades, Paton had previously coached the Western Mustangs women's hockey team as well as the London Devilettes of the Provincial Women's Hockey League.

 Prior to Paton, the head coach was Rick Osborne.
 Osborne joined the team in 2003 and brought the team to 9 provincial championships and the only national title they have won.
 He retired after 15 seasons.

 History

 The Laurier women's ice hockey program began in the 1994–95 season and since the 1998–99 season has dominated women's hockey in the OUA Ontario University Athletics.
 They have been champions 10 times since that 1998 season.
 Winning the OUA championship in 1998/99, 2001/02, 2003/04, 2004/05, 2005/06, 2006/07, 2007/08, 2008/09, 2009/10, and 2011/12 seasons.

+In the 2024–25 season, Paton was recognized as the OUA Coach of the Year.
+Among the highlights of the season, the Golden Hawks were nationally ranked for the first time since 2014, and they did not allow a shorthanded goal For 2025–26, she followed it up with a first-place finish in the OUA West Division, as the Golden Hawks won 21 of 26 games, emerging with the best record in the conference.